olle/talk-query-response/README.md

 _To think about who's controlling the write operation, is a tremendously powerful concept, in my view.
 And, arguably, the further away we can push this from the actual act of writing, the less we need to think about the complexity of both collaborators at once.
-This is of course in essence messaging.
+This is of course the essence of messaging.
 We could still achieve this with the REST endpoint, but it is a lot harder to avoid thinking about the effect of the returned response from the POST request.
 Event if it would be empty._

   [5010]: https://en.wikipedia.org/wiki/Robustness_principle

+#### No book lovers out there?

+Let's rewind the scenario a bit.
+Let's say we've just published the Query, and no responses arrive at once.
+What should we do?

+This is not an open question, but a specific part of the Query/Response pattern.
+It is always up to the _consumer of responses_ (the one that sent the Query to begin with), to decide how long it will continue to wait for, or read, responses.
+The protocol gives no guarantees at all.
+There may be responses.
+There might be none, one or a huge amount.
+This is by design, and it forces us to think about important questions, early in development.
+Fallback values, proper defaults, circuit-breakers and how to deal with a flood of responses.